A2Amir/Data-Visualization-in-Data-Science-Process/Code/Explanatory analysis.md

 # Polishing Plots

 In order to convey your findings to others quickly and efficiently, you'll need to put work into polishing your plots.
-There are many dimensions to consider when putting together a polished plot.check this [notebook]() to get more familiar.
+There are many dimensions to consider when putting together a polished plot.check this [notebook](https://github.com/A2Amir/Data-Visualization-in-Data-Science-Process/blob/master/Code/Polishing%20Plots.ipynb) to get more familiar.

+# Creating a Slide Deck with Jupyter

+There are many ways in which you can use explanatory visualizations to convey findings to others.
+You might save your plots on their own, and embed them in a report or blog post.
+Visualizations also have a major place in presentations, as part of a slide deck.
+When it comes to creating slides, you might normally think of dedicated tools like Powerpoint, Keynote, or Google Slides.
+What you might not be aware of is the fact that Jupyter notebooks include a tool, [nbconvert](https://nbconvert.readthedocs.io/en/latest/), that can export notebooks in an HTML slides format. check this [notebook]() to get more familiar.